marcguery/varif/README.md

 ## Annotation

 Variant inside genes are annotated given the gene annotation available in the GFF file.
+Several gene annotations are separated by a ':', as well as the associated CDS and amino acid sequences when the variant is inside a CDS.

 Variants outside genes will have a *NA* instead.

 ## Automatic translation

-When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the variant.
+When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the whole variant and bases before and after that are included in a chosen window.
-Note that this prediction could not be reliable when:

-- The start of the variant is located 2 bases or less before the end of the CDS
+Windows in bases before the and after the whole variant (in the direction of the translation) have to be both greater than 1 in order to output at least one amino acid.
+The translation will stop if:

+- The window is completeley translated
-- The end of the variant is located 2 bases or less before the end of the CDS or is longer than it
+- The end of the CDS is reached
+- A stop codon is obtained